 - Reviewing the Board of Director's structure to be appropriate to the strategies of the company and proposes a guidelines for improving criteria for prospect candidates to be comply with the company's strategies. - 2.
 Recommend and assess the nominees for directorship or the chief executive officer and set up criteria and selection method of qualified candidates propose to the Board of Director for approval. - 3.
-Determine the remuneration packages for directors and the chief executive officer. - 4.
-Establish, in a fair manner, criteria which will create the expected results to the Board of Director for approval. - 5.
+Consideration proposes a guidelines for remuneration to directors and set up criteria remuneration to be reasonable propose to the Board of Director for approval. - 4.
+Consideration to appointment sub committee for supporting to nomination and remuneration of the committee with compensation or not as appropriate. - 5.
 To perform any other duties assigned by the Board of Director.

-8.2.5 The Risk Management Committee
+8.2.3 The Risk Management Committee

-As of 31 December 2018, there are 3 members of Risk Management Committee as follow:
+As of 31 December 2019, there are 3 members of Risk Management Committee as following:

-No. Name Position 1 Mr. Paisit Kaenchan Chairman of Risk Management Committee 2 Assoc.
-Prof. Suchart Laopreeda Risk Management Committee 3 Mrs. Vallapa Sunakorn Risk Management Committee The of Risk Management Committee Secretary : Mr. Sataya Rangseekajee
+No. Name Position 1 Dr. Siridech Kumsuprom Chairman of Risk Management Committee 2 Mr. Paisit Kaenchan Risk Management Committee 3 Mrs. Vallapa Sunakorn Risk Management Committee

+No. Name Position The of Risk Management Committee's Secretary : Mr. Sataya Rangseekajee